 Explanation:

-This Beatitude acknowledges the reality that living a life dedicated to God can result in persecution, rejection, or opposition.
-Those who stand firm in their faith despite adversity are recognized and honored by God.
+This Beatitude acknowledges the truth that leading a life dedicated to God can result in persecution, rejection, or hostility.
+Those who hold firm in their faith despite difficulty are recognized and honored by God.

 Interpretation:

-The promise of the Kingdom of Heaven assures persecuted believers that their reward is great.
-Even in the face of trials, their faithfulness is precious to God, and they will share in His eternal Kingdom.
+The promise of the Kingdom of Heaven encourages suffering believers that their reward is tremendous.
+Even in the face of difficulties, their faithfulness is precious to God, and they will share in His eternal Kingdom.

 9. Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me (Matthew 5:11-12)